kubemaya/website/docs/introduction/roadmap.md

 - Tests to run KubeMaya on Raspberry 4B ✅
 - Tests to Python applications on Raspberry 4B ✅
 - Tests to run the platform on Raspbian based on Bookworm ✅
+- Optimize KubeMaya Dashboard ✅
 - Get first use cases for KubeMaya
-- Optimize KubeMaya Dashboard ✅
+- CLI package installation
+- Zarf packages support